 Schools that are moderately difficult to get into, like Westminster College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Transfer student admissions is moderately difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are they consider most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you stand out.

 Wondering what factors are considered by Westminster College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.